erikayi/erikayi/README.md

 - 📌 I'm currently working on Twitter API and Spotify API.
 - 💞️ I’m looking to collaborate on Data Visualization, Big Data, and Machine Learning.

-  - **📫 How to reach me ... feel free to reach me at erikayidesign@gmail.com for collaboration, projects, and freelance work!**
+  - **📫 Feel free to reach me at erikayidesign@gmail.com for collaboration, projects, and freelance work!**
-  - **📌 My Tableau public page is https://public.tableau.com/profile/erika.yi**
+  - **📌 My Tableau public page is https://public.tableau.com/profile/erika.yi for the data visualizations I designed!**

 <!---